yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/troubleshoot/universe-issues.md

   - Statefulsets.yaml
   - Persistentvolumeclaims.yaml

-#### Promdump collection
+#### Prometheus metrics

-This component collects Prometheus metrics for a given universe.
+This component collects Prometheus metrics (Promdump collection) for a given universe.
 You can select the duration of collection and the metrics to collect from the Support Bundle UI for Prometheus metrics.

 A brief description of each metric is as follows: